britive/terraform-provider-britive/docs/resources/resource_constraints.md

 * `permission_type` - (Optional, Forces new resource) The type of permission.
 Defaults to "role".
 The value is case-sensitive and must be updated by getting the same from the API response for an import. (https://docs.britive.com/docs/manage-profile-permissions)

 * `constraint_type` - (Required, Forces new resource) The constraint type for a given profile permission.
+The value is case-sensitive and must be updated by getting the same from the britive_supported_constraints data source for an import.

 * `name` - (Optional, Forces new resource) Name of the constraint.
 If `name` is set, then `title`, `expression`, and `description` cannot be set, and vice versa.